Junia (New Testament person): Identification with Joanna the wife of Chuza

 Joanna the wife of Chuza is also mentioned alongside Mary Magdalene and other women as those who first visited the tomb and found it to be empty, and it is to this group of women, including Joanna, that Jesus first appears and instructs them to tell the disciples to meet him in Galilee in Luke 24:1-10.
 Bauckham notes that Paul describes Junia as having been a member of the Christian community prior to him, and given that Paul himself converted within three years of the death of Jesus, that would require Junia to have been a member of the community from a very early period.
 Furthermore, whereas Joanna is a Hebrew name, Junia is a Latin name.
-Jews often adopted a second, Latin name that were nearly sound equivalents to their original name.
+Jews often had to adopt a second, Latin name that were nearly sound equivalents to their original name.
 Joanna and Junia act as near sound equivalents in the native languages, which Bauckham says is indicative of the identification between the two.
 Finally, Paul describes Junia as being "prominent among the apostles".
 Given that Junia is described as an earliest member of the community, and as one of the most prominent members, that she is not named elsewhere is indicative, as Bauckham argues, that she and Joanna are the same individual, given Joanna's high prominence during the ministry of Jesus.